awslabs/aws-well-architected-labs/content/Reliability/200_Labs/200_Testing_Backup_and_Restore_of_Data/2_configure_backup_plan.md

     ![assign-resources](/Reliability/200_Testing_Backup_and_Restore_of_Data/Images/assign-resources.png)

-You have successfully created a backup plan for your data sources, and all supported resources with the tags **workload-myapp** will be backed up automatically, at the frequency specified.
+You have successfully created a backup plan for your data sources, and all supported resources with the tags **workload=myapp** will be backed up automatically, at the frequency specified.
 In case of a disaster, these backups can be used to recover data to ensure business continuity.
 Since the entire process is automated, it will save considerable operational overhead for your Operations teams.

 {{< prev_next_button link_prev_url="../1_prerequisite" link_next_url="../3_enable_notifications/" />}}